George Washington's Ferry Farm

-After leaving the Visitor Center, guests can enjoy the gardens that feature plants grown in the 18th century.
-Then it's on to exploring the rest of the grounds (approximately 80 acres).
-On this self-guided tour, visitors can see the site where the Washington house stood overlooking the Rappahannock River, walk down the old ferry road, enjoy the hiking trails, and watch for birds in the Wild Meadow.
+After leaving the Visitor Center, guests take a guided tour of the Washington house interpretive replica overlooking the Rappahannock River.
+Visitors are invited to explore the rest of the grounds (approximately 80 acres), enjoy the gardens that feature plants grown in the eighteenth century, walk down the old ferry road, enjoy the hiking trails, and watch for birds in the Wild Meadow.

 A convenient, money-saving, combination ticket is available for guests who want to visit both Ferry Farm and Kenmore.
 Learn more about hours and admission fees.